OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ## Limitations

 Because the `OnMessageSend` and `OnAppointmentSend` events are supported through the event-based activation feature, the same feature limitations apply to add-ins that activate as a result of these events.
-For a description of these limitations, refer to [Event-based activation behavior and limitations](autolaunch.md#event-based-activation-behavior-and-limitations).
+For a description of these limitations, see [Event-based activation behavior and limitations](autolaunch.md#event-based-activation-behavior-and-limitations).

 In addition to these constraints, only one instance each of the `OnMessageSend` and `OnAppointmentSend` event can be declared in the manifest.
 If you require multiple `OnMessageSend` or `OnAppointmentSend` events, you must declare each one in a separate manifest or add-in.